Tags: English | Mathematics and statistics | 1-1 Digital technologies | BYOD | iPads | Lower primary | Primary |

 iPads were used to publish work in a fun and visually appealing way.
 An example of this came about when the students wrote a report in their books about the ship Rena hitting Astrolabe Reef at Mount Maunganui, and then used the iPads to publish their work.
 They used the app, Puppet pals – Director's Pass .

-Handwriting apps on the iPads helped students to practise correct formation of letters.
+Handwriting apps on the iPads helped students to practise the correct formation of letters.
 Spelling apps were used to teach spelling conventions.

 Favourite handwriting and spelling apps include: